Last Updated: February 19, 2017

 Saw palmetto product used in case study below:

-Saw Palmetto Case Studies
+Saw Palmetto Case Study

-Although there are very few clinical trials for the effectiveness of saw palmetto for hair loss, there are a few case studies that make this supplement prove its theory.
+Although there are very few clinical trials for the effectiveness of saw palmetto treating hair loss, there are a few case studies that make this supplement prove its theory.
 There is a popular hair growing competition in England that reported the winner one year was a guy who took freeze dried saw palmetto berries as a daily supplement.
 As funny is it seems, there are numerous discussions in hair loss forums that deliberate on the effectiveness of this plant treating hair loss.
 The berries from the saw palmetto plant can also be taken in a pill form from local or online health food stores.
 One of the most interesting and promising case studies for this supplement being used for hair loss was from a small Italian study.
-The overall goal of the study was to test the effectiveness of botanically 5AR inhibitor such as saw palmetto for treating hair loss.
+The overall goal of the study was to test the effectiveness of botanically 5AR inhibitor treating hair loss.
 The two main supplements used in the case study were the liposterolic extract from serenoa repens (found in saw palmetto), and beta-sitosterol.
 The subject included males between the ages of 23 and 64 years old.
-The results were actually positive in favor of the effectiveness of saw palmetto as a supplement to help hair loss.
+The results were positive in favor of the effectiveness of saw palmetto as a supplement to help hair loss.
 The blinded investigative staff assessment report showed that 60% of study subjects taking the saw palmetto had an improvement with their hair.

 One of our readers decided to share his testimony about taking saw palmetto in the fight against hair loss.
 Here are some of the facts about this personal review:

 Saw Palmetto Review Summary